QINGYWuuu/MinAtar_DQNs/readme.md

-This project is the simple implementation of Q-Learning based methods
+This project is the simple pytorch-based implementation of Q-Learning based methods The code is the modification of the official implementation of [MinAtar](https://github.com/kenjyoung/MinAtar).
 ## Methods

 0. Basic Implementation